NetherWiki/nether/skyshale/skyshale_documents.md

 In the rewrite let's further split the contents between this page and Skyshale's page (maybe renaming "Skyshale" to "Skyshale (Person)").
 This page will deal with the contents of her writing and the influence it had on Prototheism and the web as a whole after it got leaked to /x/.
 The history section of this page is minimal and links to Skyshale's page where we have a lot more of her history.

+At the beginning we mention what seems like her increasing mental instability which is reflected in her writings, some think they're nothing more than the deranged ramblings of a narcissistic sociopath, and even hardcore Prototheists have trouble reconciling her more outrageous claims at the end, she seems to have lost her mind.

+We reference in this first section that these documents are widely seen as the original authority on Prototheist canon and viewed by some as scripture.
 [/todo]

 The Skyshale Documents are a collection of journals, essays, fiction, and research notes that Skyshale developed her lifetime.
 Many of these documents are available to read online and server as the basis for the quickly growing new religious movement known as Prototheism.

 # History
+## Early Years
 [todo]
 As stated before, most of this todo will be moved out in the rewrite.